-Projects in 2013
+Projects in 2017

-Orangutan Conservancy Veterinary Workshop — Collectively, the veterinarians and healthcare staff at rehabilitation centers in Borneo and Sumatra care for the largest captive population of orangutans in the world.
+The Orangutan Conservancy (OC/OVAG) Veterinary Workshop — Collectively, the veterinarians and healthcare staff at rehabilitation centers in Borneo and Sumatra care for the largest captive population of orangutans in the world.
 Yet they face nearly impossible odds, and often find themselves short of medicine, equipment, money, space, support staff and time.
 More

 Orangutan Kutai Project — Although a priority conservation area, the Kutai National Park in East Kalimantan was largely written off in recent years due to devastation caused by fires and human encroachment.
 The wild orangutan population was thought to have dwindled to as few as 30 living in the park.
 But a survey conducted in 2010 found between 1,000-2,000 orangutans in Kutai, doubly important because they represent the easternmost subspecies of the endangered Bornean orangutan (Pongo pygmaeus morio).
 More